ua-datalab/Workshops/Introduction-to-Python-for-Data-Science/Introduction-to-Python-for-Data-Science.md

 [**Tuples**](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences)

-A tuple is an (immutable) ordered list of values.
-A tuple is in many ways similar to a list; one of the most important differences is that tuples can be used as keys in dictionaries and as elements of sets, while lists cannot.
+A tuple is an ordered list of values.
+It is immutable, i.e, once created, its state cannot be modified.
+A tuple is in many ways similar to a list.
+One of the most important differences is that tuples can be used as keys in dictionaries and as elements of sets, while lists cannot.
+A tuple is created by using the `()` parenthesis.

 ```
 d = {(x, x + 1): x for x in range(10)}  # Create a dictionary with tuple keys
 t = (5, 6)        # Create a tuple
+t = 5,            # tuple created due to trailing comma
 print(type(t))    # Prints "<class 'tuple'>"
 print(d[t])       # Prints "5"
 print(d[(1, 2)])  # Prints "1"